oauthstuff/draft-oauth-rar/main.md

 # Security Considerations

 Authorization details are sent through the user agent in case of an OAuth authorization request, which makes them vulnerable to modifications by the user.
-In order to ensure their integrity, the client SHOULD send authorization details in a signed request object as defined in [@I-D.ietf-oauth-jwsreq] or use the `request_uri` authorization request parameter as defined in [@I-D.ietf-oauth-jwsreq] to pass the URI of the request object to the authorization server.
+In order to ensure their integrity, the client SHOULD send authorization details in a signed request object as defined in [@I-D.ietf-oauth-jwsreq] or use the `request_uri` authorization request parameter as defined in [@I-D.ietf-oauth-jwsreq] in conjunction with [@I-D.ietf-oauth-par] to pass the URI of the request object to the authorization server.

 All strings MUST be compared using the exact byte representation of the characters as defined by [@RFC8259].
 This is especially true for the `type` field, which dictates which other fields and functions are allowed in the request.
 The server MUST NOT perform any form of collation, transformation, or equivalence on the string values.